November 20, 2022Review Recipe

 6. Mason Jar Party Favors

 Wondering what makes a great party favor for young kids?
-These Mason jar party favors filled with colored rice are so fun.
+Make mason jar party favors filled with colored rice.
 Children love rice sensory play, and making colorful rice is easy using food coloring and hand sanitizer.

 9. Mason Jar Monogram Light